wangyu9/qhw-code/README.md

 ## Code Compilation

+(You can skip this step if using our docker container.)

 To build the c++ project, either within the container or on your own linux machine:

 `cd qhw-code`